rojasdon/rojasdon.github.io/docs/readings.md

 ## Required for lab personnel

 ### All
-1. [Belmont Report](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/read-the-belmont-report/index.html#xbasic) Read Parts B and C.
+1. [Belmont Report](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/read-the-belmont-report/index.html#xbasic) Read Parts B an C.
 2. [Definition of PHI](https://cphs.berkeley.edu/hipaa/hipaa18.html)

+These readings can be done along with the required CITI training since they are complementary.

 ### MEG
 [Baillet, 2017](https://doi.org/10.1038/nn.4504)